Notable Children's Books - 2025

 In a bustling city, a young boy finds solace in a small patch of green space, where he imagines an elephant among the trees.
 When developers threaten his sanctuary, he takes action to protect it.

 Two boys literally bump into each other while building with blocks, and a friendship is born.
-As they grow, their imaginative creations become more and more elaborate until one fails spectacularly.
+As they grow, their imaginative creations become increasingly elaborate until one fails spectacularly.

 Chooch Helped.
 By Andrea L. Rogers.
 Illus. by Rebecca Lee Kunz.
 Levine Querido, $18.99 (9781646144549)

-Chooch’s “help” frustrates his older sister, but her anger softens as she realizes her role in teaching by example with love and patience.
+Chooch’s “help” frustrates his older sister, but her anger softens as she realizes her role in teaching by example and chooses to model love and patience.
 (Caldecott Medal Book)

 As the sun sets over the Texas desert, a family gathers on their porch to play music, harmonizing with the nocturnal creatures and connecting with their ancestors under the starry sky.